step_relu creates a specification of a recipe step that

 A logical indicating if the softplus function, a smooth approximation to the rectified linear transformation, should be used.

-A prefix for generated column names, default to "right_relu_" when right hinge transformation and "left_relu_" for reversed/left hinge transformations.
+A prefix for generated column names, defaults to "right_relu_" for right hinge transformation and "left_relu_" for reversed/left hinge transformations.

 A character string of variable names that will